Why you want to hide your IP address

 - Installed freeware WinSCP client.
 Can be downloaded here.

 After you have gained accesses to your VPS, you can now set-up your own proxy server using instructions provided here.

 Residential IP proxies

 In the above sections, we have outlined two main methods on how you can change your IP addresses using datacenter IP proxies.
-However, in many cases you will want to utilize residential IP proxies for connecting to web platforms.
-In this section, we will outline a few methods how to setup a connection with a residential IP address.
+However, in many cases, you will want to utilize residential IP proxies for connecting to web platforms.
+In this section, we will outline a few methods on how to set up a connection with a residential IP address.